Padmapriya Janakiraman

-Padmapriya Janakiraman, better known mononymously as Padmapriya, is an Indian actress who mainly appears in Malayalam films.
+Padmapriya Janakiraman, better known as Padmapriya, is an Indian actress who mainly appears in Malayalam films.
 Padmapriya made her acting debut in the Telugu film Seenu Vasanthi Lakshmi in 2004.

 Early life

 Padmapriya hails from Delhi and was born to Janakiraman, a distinguished brigadier in the Indian Army, and Vijaya, both of Tamilian descent.

 She did her schooling at Kendriya Vidyalaya, Tirumalagiri, Secunderabad, Telangana and studied at Loyola Academy, Alwal, Secunderabad, from which she graduated with a B.Com degree.
 Later, she pursued an MBA degree in finance at KIAMS, Harihar.
 She was then working for GE Capital as a risk consultant in Bangalore and Gurgaon.
 After GE she was with Symphony in Bangalore.
 During her free-time, she ventured into modelling, which would later pave her way to the film business and acting.
 She has also won Miss Andhra Pradesh in 2001.
 While studying in 12th class in Andhra Pradesh, Padmapriya did a music album.

 She also holds a PG Diploma in Environmental Law from National Law School of India University and Masters in Public Administration from New York University.